Brute Force

-A brute force attack is an attempt to gain access by repeatedly trying many possible passwords or keys until the correct one is found.
-Brute force can target online logins, encrypted data, or password hashes, and it succeeds when passwords are weak, protections are missing, or attackers have enough time and computing power.
+A brute force attack is an attempt to gain access by systematically trying many possible passwords, keys, or combinations until the correct one is found.

 Examples